thegibster/WebOpti_Pro5/README.md

 ### Optimizations on views/js/main.js for pizza.html

-1. Reduced number of pizza elements being drawn from 200 to 20 with negligible differnece in actual amount painted to screen.
+1.Reduced number of pizza elements being drawn from 200 to a variable number with negligible differnece in actual amount painted to screen.
+Lines 481-486 main.js created a constant from the window height to use for generating a loop number.
-2. Reduce repetitive code using DRY methodologies to make efficient use of variable allocations
-3. Placed style.css code inline of pizza.html and removed the orignal css link from the header.
+2.Reduce repetitive code using DRY methodologies to make efficient use of variable allocations 3.Placed style.css code inline of pizza.html and removed the orignal css link from the header.
 Moved all styles scripts to just before the body tag's close.
+4.Line 562 in main.js, var movingPizzas = document.getElementById('movingPizzas1'); used to reduced calls to the DOM for the same object with Id ('movingPizzas1').
+5.var elem on line 556 main.js is moved out of the following loop so that it is instanciated once outside .
+6.Added use of strict in functions calls.
+7.Production code is minified.
+To examine code use src folder as dist is the same just in compressed mode.